 COVID-19 (Coronavirus) Updates

-On Friday, May 22, 2020, at 5 p.m., Durham’s updated Stay-at-Home Orders are in effect until rescinded.
+As of Thursday, July 9 at 5 p.m., the 9th Amendment to Durham’s Safer-at-Home Order is in effect until rescinded.
 For complete details visit the City of Durham COVID-19 (Coronavirus) Updates & Resources page.

 During these challenging times, the health and safety of our residents and staff are our top priority.
 As we navigate through the COVID-19 pandemic, we are taking the necessary precautions and adhering to the recommendations from the Center for Disease Control (CDC) to prevent the spread of the virus.

 - Tennis Courts

 - Pickleball Courts